 Our clients rely on us to guide them through the maze of local, state and federal requirements, such as the Emergency Planning Community Right to Know Act, the Toxic Substance Control Act, the Occupational Safety and Health Act, the Resource Conservation Recovery Act, the Federal Insecticide, Fungicide and Rodenticide Act, the Mercury-Containing and Rechargeable Battery Act, the Clean Air Act, the California Air Resources Board Regulations and California Proposition 65.

-Drawing upon the expertise of foreign co-counsel, we advise our U.S.-based clients on a variety of international initiatives, such as the European Union's Restriction of Hazardous Substances Directive (RoHS), Waste Electrical and Electronic Equipment Directive (WEEE), New Approach Directive, and Battery Directive, as well as the European Union's Registration, Evaluation, Authorization and Restriction of Chemicals Regulation (REACH), the Canadian Hazardous Products Act, and the Canadian product stewardship laws.
+Drawing upon the experience of foreign co-counsel, we advise our U.S.-based clients on a variety of international initiatives, such as the European Union's Restriction of Hazardous Substances Directive (RoHS), Waste Electrical and Electronic Equipment Directive (WEEE), New Approach Directive, and Battery Directive, as well as the European Union's Registration, Evaluation, Authorization and Restriction of Chemicals Regulation (REACH), the Canadian Hazardous Products Act, and the Canadian product stewardship laws.

 We work closely with Schiff Hardin's Consumer Product Safety Team, which provides advice and assistance to clients with respect to product recalls and other product safety matters, including compliance with the Federal Consumer Product Safety Act and its regulations.